-- 1. Log onto the AP and navigate to the Cluster > Access Points page. - 2.
-If clustering has started, click Stop Clustering so you can change the Clustering Options. - 3.
-Enter the AP location and the name of the cluster for it to join.
+- 2.)
+If clustering has started, click Stop Clustering so you can change the Clustering Options. - 3.)
+Enter the AP location and the name of the cluster for it to join. - Click Apply.

-- 4. Click Apply. - 5.
-Click Start Clustering to enable the clustering feature.

-After you refresh the page, other APs that are on the same bridged segment, have radios in the same operating mode, are enabled for clustering, and have the same cluster name appear in the Access Points table.

-6. Go to the Channel Management page to view the channel assignments.
+- 5.)
+Click Start Clustering to enable the clustering feature. - After you refresh the page, other APs that are on the same bridged segment, have radios in the same operating mode, are enabled for clustering, and have the same cluster name appear in the Access Points table. - 6.)
+Go to the Channel Management page to view the channel assignments.